 - In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt.

-- In a separate small bowl, add cocoa powder and chopped chocolate.
+- In a separate large, heat-proof bowl, add cocoa powder and chopped chocolate.

 - Pour boiling water over chocolate/cocoa powder mixture, and stir until combined and chocolate has melted.